-- Animals Wild animals or domestic livestock may be on or next to the roadway and are very unpredictable.
+Animals - Wild animals or domestic livestock may be on or next to the roadway and are very unpredictable.
 Swerving to avoid them can cause loss of control of your vehicle.
-Ninety percent of deer/vehicle collisions occur between dusk and dawn. - Bicycles Bicycles, especially when ridden by children can be unpredictable.
-Give them plenty of room when passing. - 42-4-1008.5, C.R.S.
+Ninety percent of deer/vehicle collisions occur between dusk and dawn.

+Bicycles - Bicycles, especially when ridden by children can be unpredictable.
+Give them plenty of room when passing.

+- 42-4-1008.5, C.R.S.
 Crowding or threatening bicyclist.
-The driver of a motor vehicle shall not, in a careless and imprudent manner, drive the vehicle unnecessarily close to, toward, or near a bicyclist.
+The driver of a motor vehicle shall not, in a careless and imprudent manner, drive the vehicle unnecessarily close to, toward, or near a bicyclist. - Any person who violates subsection (1) of this section commits careless driving as described in 42-4-1402.